weso/YASHE/README.md

 });
 ```
 ## Events
-Here are some events provided by YASHE (check the codemirror documentation for more info https://codemirror.net/doc/manual.html#events):
+Here are some events provided by YASHE (check the [Codemirror Documentation](https://codemirror.net/doc/manual.html#events) for more info ):

   Event             | Objects              | Action
   ----------------  | ---------------------| ------------------------